alecbidaran/Generative-deep-learning/README.md

 # Generative-deep-learning
-There are some examples such as GAN,VAE and related fields in generative deep learning in this repository Large notebooks link are shown below:
+There are some examples such as GAN,VAE and related fields in generative deep learning in this repository.

+Large notebooks link are shown below:

 # Cycle GAN